awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup.md

 1. Use the search box to find **CloudWatchAgentServerPolicy**\.
 Select the check box next to **CloudWatchAgentServerPolicy**, and choose **Attach policy**\.

-## Installing the CloudWatch Agent to Collect Prometheus Metrics<a name="ContainerInsights-Prometheus-Setup-install-agent"></a>
+### Installing the CloudWatch agent to collect Prometheus metrics<a name="ContainerInsights-Prometheus-Setup-install-agent"></a>

 You must install the CloudWatch agent in the cluster to collect the metrics\.
 How to install the agent differs for Amazon EKS clusters and Kubernetes clusters\.

-**Delete Previous Versions of the CloudWatch Agent with Prometheus Support**
+**Delete previous versions of the CloudWatch agent with Prometheus support**

 If you have already installed a version of the CloudWatch agent with Prometheus support in your cluster, you must delete that version by entering the following command\.
 This is necessary only for previous versions of the agent with Prometheus support\.
 You do not need to delete the CloudWatch agent that enables Container Insights without Prometheus support\.